An Efficient Algorithm for Vertex Enumeration of Arrangement: VE Algorithm Using the Zero Rule

 If one stacks multiple layers of hypercubes on top of each other along this line, the proportion of $v_d$ will increase.
-Consequently, as the number of hypercubes increases, the complexity will significantly decrease.
+Consequently, as the number of hypercubes increases, the complexity for this class of hyperplane arrangements will significantly decrease.